NeXTormer/NeverSkip-Landingpage/_pages/spacegame-privacypolicy.md

 **Last updated**
 Sepember 24 2022

-"NeverSkip Fitness" is part of the Felix Holz Einzelunternehmen, which will be referred to as "Our Company".
-This privacy policy will explain how our Company uses the personal data we collect from you when you use our application.
+"SpaceGame" is part of the Felix Holz Einzelunternehmen, which will be referred to as "Our Company".
+This privacy policy will explain how our Company uses the personal data we collect §om you when you use our application.

 ## Topics: